Fuzzy Duck (album)

 Fuzzy Duck is the self-titled album by London-based progressive rock band Fuzzy Duck.
 When it was originally released, only 500 pressings were made, making the original vinyl LP extremely rare.

-The song "Time Will Be Your Doctor" was written by Paul Francis along two of his Tucky Buzzard bandmates, Nicky Graham and David Leonard Brown.
+The song "Time Will Be Your Doctor" was written by Paul Francis along with two of his Tucky Buzzard bandmates, Nicky Graham and David Leonard Brown.
 Tucky Buzzard recorded their own version of the song for their self-titled album.